Factbox - U.S. President Barack Obama

 As the 44th president of the United States, Barack Obama, 51, signed into law a revamp of the national healthcare system and authorized the raid that killed Osama bin Laden but struggled to revive the economy and create jobs.

-As the United States holds its presidential election on Tuesday, here are key facts about Obama, the nation's first black president.
+Obama won a second term on Tuesday with a victory over Republican challenger Mitt Romney.
+Here are key facts about Obama, the nation's first black president.

 - Barack Obama has a personal background like no other president in U.S. history.
 His mother, Ann Dunham, was a white woman from Kansas and his father, Barack Obama Sr., was a black Kenyan who saw little of his son after a divorce when the boy was a toddler.
 Obama spent much of his childhood in Indonesia and then Hawaii, where he lived with his maternal grandparents.